Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

 We compare modalities via maps between their embedding spaces.
-To enforce comparability across modality pairs, we normalize and, when needed, adopt a shared output dimension $d$ (either by design or through a fixed projection convention).
-We present the formalism in the common-dimension case to keep definitions uncluttered; all statements extend to $d_a\neq d_b$ by replacing $\mathbb{R}^d$ with $\mathbb{R}^{d_a}$ and $\mathbb{R}^{d_b}$ in the obvious way.
+We normalize embeddings and, when needed, fix a common output dimension $d$ (either by design or through a fixed projection convention).
+The formalism is presented in the common-dimension case; for $d_a\neq d_b$, the source and target spaces are $\mathbb{R}^{d_a}$ and $\mathbb{R}^{d_b}$, respectively.